PAT Configuration on Cisco Routers Explained

-Initial IP Configuration
+Initial IP configurations

 Device / Interface IP Address Connected With